A-Toscan/Tic_Tac_Toe/README.md

 The functional requirements are as follows:

-RF1 - The user must be able to start a new game by entering their name and choosing the game mode (human vs human or human vs machine).
+RF1 - The user must be able to start a new game by entering their name and choosing the game mode (human vs human).

 RF2 - When starting a new game a 3x3 board will be created with the default values. default values.